mads-hartmann/blog.mads-hartmann.com/_drafts/zsh-completion-scripts.md

 provides the relevant completions to zsh by invoking a set of builtin functions that are part of `compsys` -- We'll look at one of these functions later.

-Functions can be registered manually by using the `compdef` function directly like this `compdef <function-name> <program>`.
+Completion functions can be registered manually by using the `compdef` function directly like this `compdef <function-name> <program>`.
 However, more commonly you'll define the completion function in a separate file.
 By convention completion functions, and the files they live in, are prefixed with an underscore and named after the program they provide completions for.
 When the completion system is being initialized through `compinit` zsh will look through all the files accessible via the `fpath` and read the first line they contain, as such you simply register a completion function by putting it somewhere that's on your `fpath` and ensuring that the first line contains the `compdef` command like this `#compdef _foobar foobar`

 The `fpath` is the list of directories that zsh will look at when searching for functions.
 If you're unsure what it's set to simply run `echo $fpath`.
 If you